Thor (film): Pre-production

-In May 2009, Chris Hemsworth was in negotiations to portray the title role after a back-and-forth process in which the 25-year-old actor was refused early on, then given a second chance to read for the part.
+In May 2009, Chris Hemsworth was in negotiations to portray the title role after a back-and-forth process in which the 25-year-old actor was refused early on as he was initially reluctant to sign a six-picture deal, then given a second chance to read for the part.
 Hemsworth's brother, Liam also auditioned for the role, but was passed on by Marvel Studios head Kevin Feige.
 Josh Hartnett, Kevin McKidd, and Triple H were also considered for the role, while Charlie Hunnam, Alexander Skarsgård, and Joel Kinnaman were tested.
 Alan Ritchson auditioned, but lost the part after he failed to take the casting process seriously.
 Channing Tatum also auditioned.
 The next day, Marvel announced that Tom Hiddleston, who had worked with Branagh before and had initially been considered to portray the lead role, had been cast as Loki.
 Branagh stated that he hoped to begin filming in January 2010.
 In June 2009, Feige confirmed that both Hemsworth and Hiddleston had signed on.
 Feige mentioned that the film would take place on both modern day Earth and Asgard but Thor's human host, Dr. Donald Blake, would not be included.

 In July 2009, Marvel announced that Natalie Portman would portray Jane Foster.
 Branaugh was drawn to the intelligence Portman brought to the role, while Stenz felt that "pretty much every notable Hollywood actress between the ages of twenty-five and thirty" were seen for the part.
+Chris Pratt auditioned for an unspecified role, but he was not cast.
 Jaimie Alexander and Colm Feore were reported to have joined the cast in September, with Alexander portraying Sif and Feore's role unrevealed, though it was thought to be a villain.
 In an interview with Swedish news site Ystads Allehanda, Stellan Skarsgård stated that he had joined the cast, though he did not specify his role.
 By late October Anthony Hopkins had been cast as Odin in the film.
 The following month, Marvel announced that they had cast the Warriors Three; Fandral was to be played by Stuart Townsend, Hogun was to be played by Tadanobu Asano and Volstagg was to be played by Ray Stevenson.
 Idris Elba was announced to have joined the cast, portraying Heimdall.
 Natalie Portman revealed that Kat Dennings would be involved in the project, portraying Darcy, a coworker of Portman's Jane Foster.
-Feige was inspired by The Godfather (1972) since like Thor, that film is about "fathers and sons, and it’s about the actions that a father takes that his sons will have to answer for".
+Feige was inspired by The Godfather (1972) since like Thor, that film is about "fathers and sons, and it's about the actions that a father takes that his sons will have to answer for".